andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

-# What about Unconferences?
+# What about "Unconferences"?

 ---

 # The Benefits of Open Spaces

- - To the Attendee
+ - To the Attendee...
- - To the Organiser
+ - To the Organiser...

 ---